anonhacker47/Vertigo/Readme.md

   <h3 align="center">Vertigo</h3>

   <p align="center">
-    Vertigo is a web app designed to help you organize, manage, and track your comic book collection with ease.
+    Vertigo is a web app designed to help you catalog and track your comic book collection with ease.
 Created using <a href="https://vuejs.org/">Vue.js</a> and <a href="https://flask.palletsprojects.com/en/3.0.x/">Flask</a>
     <br />
     <br />
   </p>